MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/pricing-dimensions-overview.md

 ![Screenshot of Project Service parameters with “Applicable to Sales” highlighted](media/PS-OOB-parameters.png)

 If you need to price or cost for your resources using additional attributes, you can create customized fields, entities, and dimensions.
-For more information, see the following topics, however note that you must complete the procedures in the order listed below:
+For more information, see the following topics.

+  > [!NOTE]
+  > The procedures must be completed in the order they are listed.

 1. [Create a solution for custom pricing dimensions](../sales/create-solution-custompd.md)
 2. [Create custom fields and entities](create-custom-fields-entities-pricing-dimensions.md)